Sustainable Homes Professional (SHP)

 - secure projects that are planned to be built green

-- refer potential clients to their personalized professional profile listing on the Earth Advantage website
+- refer potential clients to the Sustainable Homes Professional Accredited Professional Registry on the Earth Advantage website

 - describe what it means for a home to be energy, water, and resource efficient while maintaining a safe, comfortable, healthy building